Best information on FNB personal loans in South Africa

 - You can get an unsecured personal loan.
 This requires no security or collateral.

-- Convenient repayment options: You have up to 60 months to pay back the loan and many ways to make repayments.
+- Convenient repayment options: You have up to 60 months to pay back your debt and many ways to make repayments.
 Furthermore, fixed repayments mean you can always accurately calculate your monthly budget.

 - You get protected as an FNB customer: Through their Customer Protection Plan (CPP) you can have credit insurance.
-This covers you if you’re unable to pay off the loan due to specific reasons such as death, retrenchment, and permanent disability.
+This covers you if you’re unable to pay off your debt due to specific reasons such as death, retrenchment, permanent disability or a global pandemic.

-- No penalty fees when you make early repayments: If you choose to finish paying off your loan earlier you won’t be charged extra for it.
+- No penalty fees when you make early repayments: If you choose to finish paying off your credit earlier you won’t be charged extra for it.

 - You get some relief every January: With Take-A-Break January you can skip a payment if you’re suffering from January disease.
 This is just an option, however.
 You can still make repayments if your budget is under control.